datafromlopes/matrix_multiply_optimizer/README.md

 #### 🔹 1.
 Row-Major Order
 Row-major order stores data row by row in memory.
 This technique ensures better spatial locality during row-wise traversals, reducing memory access times and improving overall performance.

 #### 🔹 2.
+Use of Optimization Flags

+Using optimization flags, such as -O3, adjusts how the compiler generates code by applying aggressive optimization techniques.
+This can significantly improve performance by reducing execution time and better utilizing the available hardware.

+#### 🔹 3.
 Loop Reordering
 Loop reordering adjusts the order of nested loop iterations to optimize memory access patterns.
 This improves data locality and minimizes cache misses, making computations more efficient.

-#### 🔹 3.
+#### 🔹 4.
 Vectorization
 Vectorization leverages SIMD (Single Instruction, Multiple Data) instructions to perform parallel computations, accelerating processing on supported hardware architectures.

-#### 🔹 4.
-Blocking
+#### 🔹 5.
+Blocks
-Blocking breaks matrices into smaller sub-blocks to optimize memory hierarchy usage.
+The blocks technique breaks matrices into smaller sub-blocks to optimize memory hierarchy usage.
 This reduces cache misses and enhances performance by improving memory access patterns.

+#### 🔹 5.
+Recursion

+Recursion involves breaking down a problem into smaller, self-similar subproblems.
+In the context of matrix multiplication, this entails recursively dividing the matrices into quadrants and multiplying the corresponding quadrants.
+This approach can lead to significant performance improvements, especially for larger matrices.

 ---
 ## 🏆 Outcomes Achieved